wikimedia/pywikibot/ROADMAP.rst

   arguments must be used instead.
 * 7.2.0: ``tb`` parameter of :func:`exception()<pywikibot.logging.exception>` function was renamed to ``exc_info``
 * 7.1.0: Unused ``get_redirect`` parameter of :meth:`Page.getOldVersion()<page.BasePage.getOldVersion>` will be removed
-* 7.0.0: A boolean watch parameter in Page.save() is deprecated and will be desupported
 * 7.0.0: baserevid parameter of editSource(), editQualifier(), removeClaims(), removeSources(), remove_qualifiers() DataSite methods will be removed